KAVITA COMOGLIO PSYCHOTHERAPY

 • FAQs

-COUPLES THERAPY
+COUPLES THERAPY +

-RELATIONSHIP COUNSELING
+MARRIAGE COUNSELING

 Does this sound like you?

-• You have drifted apart and you feel like two roommates sharing a house.
+• "Like Roommates": You have drifted apart and you feel like two roommates sharing a house.
 You want to learn how to reconnect and be intimate again.

-• The differences between you and your partner, such as cultural norms and family expectations, are putting stress on your relationship.
+• Cultural/Family: The differences between you and your partner, such as cultural norms and family expectations, are putting stress on your relationship.

 If this resonates with you, I can help you.